tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 # Transforming ER Diagrams into Relations
-There is an 7-step process to transform ER diagrams into tables/relations
-Question 1: Convert this ER diagram into relations E-R to Relational Mapping will be explained here step by step.
+There is an 7-step process to transform ER diagrams into tables/relations  #todo Question 1: Convert this ER diagram into relations E-R to Relational Mapping will be explained here step by step.
 ![](Attachments/image%201.png)